 13. Towels you never use or are worn out

 If you have towels that you never use because you have your favourites or you have so many that you never get to the bottom of the pile, get rid of them!

 I find 2 towels per person is plenty for our family, plus a few guest towels.

 14. Books you’ve read and will never read again

-Usually we read books once and don’t read them again.
-Donate books you’ve read to your local library, then you can always borrow them if you change your mind and want to read it again.
+If you’re unsure, donate the books to your local library.
+You can always borrow a book if you change your mind and want to read it again.

 15. DVDs you’ve watched and will never watch again

 Again, be honest with yourself if you’re really going to watch a DVD again.
-Donate DVDs to your local library and borrow them if you ever want to watch them again.
+You can also donate DVDs to your local library and borrow them if you ever want to watch them again.